RFernandezNixxes/boogy90.github.io/RootSignaturesAsm.md

   exp           mrt0, v0, v0, v2, v2 done compr vm      // 000000000044: F8001C0F 00000200
 ```

-Our load for the descriptor table is gone and has been replaced by a bunch of moves and bit twidling.
-We have to take a slight step back to understand what exactly the compiler decide to do here.
+Our load for the descriptor table is gone and has been replaced by a bunch of moves and bit twiddling.
+We have to take a slight step back to understand what exactly the compiler decided to do here.
 You could think of a buffer descriptor as a struct where members take up a specific bit range.
 For example the buffer descriptor could look something like this if coded in C++:

 ```cpp